cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

   >>> clf = get_hours_intent.entities['sys:time'].role_classifier
   >>> clf.fit()

-Once the classifier is trained, we can test it on a new query using the familiar ``predict()`` method.
+Once the classifier is trained, we can test it on a new query using the familiar :keyword:`predict()` method.

 .. code-block:: python